-For each Hep C Free WA recommendation outlined below, corresponding objectives from the National Strategic Plan are provided to highlight areas of alignment with national efforts.
+For each Hep C Free WA recommendation outlined in the progress report starting on the next page, corresponding objectives from the National Strategic Plan are provided to highlight areas of alignment with national efforts.

+IV.
 Summary of Priority Recommendations for 2023-2024

-- 1. Provide funding to hire case managers and community peer navigators for placement in high-impact, low-barrier settings1 to link people diagnosed with HCV to treatment and other services. - 2.
-Support strategies for opioid treatment programs to receive reimbursement from Medicaid and other health coverage programs for HCV health education, testing, linkage to care, and treatment services. - 3.
-Improve access to sterile syringes and other harm reduction supplies for individuals living in rural and remote parts of the state and regions with limited access to syringe service programs (SSPs), including a mail-order service. - 4.
-Expand the provision of clinical services, including HCV and other infectious disease screening and diagnostic testing, linkage to care services, HCV treatment, vaccination, wound care, overdose education and naloxone distribution in high-impact settings. - 5.
-Ensure hepatitis A virus (HAV) and hepatitis B virus (HBV) vaccine and vaccination capacity are available in high-impact settings. - 6.
-Develop strategies that focus on re-entry community navigators to assist people through the transition between correctional care to community care for HCV and substance use disorder treatment. - 7.
-Employ a multiagency approach to monitoring progress, and resource DOH to employ staff to analyze all state data and develop an annual HCV data report.
+- A. Provide funding to hire case managers and community peer navigators for placement in highimpact, low-barrier settings to link people diagnosed with HCV to treatment and other services. - B. Support strategies for opioid treatment programs to receive reimbursement from Medicaid and other health coverage programs for HCV health education, testing, linkage to care, and treatment services. - C. Improve access to sterile syringes and other harm reduction supplies for individuals living in rural and remote parts of the state and regions with limited access to syringe service programs (SSPs), including a mail-order service. - D. Expand the provision of clinical services, including HCV and other infectious disease screening and diagnostic testing, linkage to care services, HCV treatment, vaccination, wound care, overdose education and naloxone distribution in high-impact settings. - E. Ensure hepatitis A virus (HAV) and hepatitis B virus (HBV) vaccine and vaccination capacity are available in high-impact settings. - F. Develop strategies that focus on re-entry community navigators to assist people through the transition between correctional care to community care for HCV and substance use disorder treatment. - G. Employ a multiagency approach to monitoring progress, and resource DOH to employ staff to analyze all state data and develop an annual HCV data report.

 Quarterly, DOH will work with the Hep C Free WA Coordinating Committee and the Washington State Health Care Authority (HCA) to share updates on progress related to the priority recommendations.
-If you have questions about this report, contact https://example.com/hepCfreeWA@doh.wa.gov.
+If you have questions about this report, contact HepCFreeWA@doh.wa.gov.

-1 High-impact, low-barrier settings are settings that serve a high proportion of clientele who inject drugs (e.g., such as syringe service programs, substance use disorder treatment facilities, opioid treatment programs, organizations serving people experiencing homelessness, and prisons and jails) and provide services in a way that is simple to access (e.g., drop-in services, non-traditional service hours, outreach-based services, services offered without requirements for abstinence from drugs).
+&lt;sup>1 High-impact, low-barrier settings are settings that serve a high proportion of clientele who inject drugs (e.g., such as syringe service programs, substance use disorder treatment facilities, opioid treatment programs, organizations serving people experiencing homelessness, and prisons and jails) and provide services in a way that is simple to access (e.g., drop-in services, non-traditional service hours, outreach-based services, services offered without requirements for abstinence from drugs).

-Hep C Free WA Progress Report (As of December 31, 2022)
+V. Hep C Free WA Progress Report (As of June 30, 2023)

-1. Provide funding to hire case managers and community peer navigators (people with experience living with HCV and being cured, and people with experience using drugs) for placement in high-impact, low-barrier settings to link people diagnosed with HCV to treatment and other services.
+A. Provide funding to hire case managers and community peer navigators (people with experience living with HCV and being cured, and people with experience using drugs) for placement in high-impact, low-barrier settings to link people diagnosed with HCV to treatment and other services.